ibm-cloud-docs/cis/troubleshooting.md

 {: help}
 {: support}

-If you’re not seeing traffic, and you’re using a CNAME, make sure that there is a redirect in place, so the traffic is not being routed to the root domain.
+If you’re not seeing traffic, and you’re using a CNAME, make sure that there are no redirects in place that are routing the traffic to the root domain.
 Remember that some DNS propagations can take up to 48 hours to complete.

 ### Website offline
 {:#troubleshooting-cis-website-offline}